Network discovery

 Only accept nodes within given address range or subnet.
 Address ranges can be configured in Address Filters section.

-Please note that first two options (NetXMS agent presence and SNMP agent presence) forms OR condition - if both are checked, any node with either SNMP agent or NetXMS agent will pass.
-Address range check and first two options forms AND condition - so if potential node does pass agent presence check, but is not in allowed IP address range, it will not be accepted.
-In other words, if all three options are checked, condition for new node to pass filter can be written as following:
+Please note that the first two options (NetXMS agent presence and SNMP agent presence) forms OR condition - if both are checked, any node with either SNMP agent or NetXMS agent will pass.
+Whereas the address range check and the first two options forms AND condition - so if a node does pass the agent presence check, but is not in an allowed IP address range, it will not be accepted.
+In other words, if all three options are checked, the condition for a new node to pass filter can be written as following:

 if (node has NetXMS agent or node has SNMP agent) and node within given range then pass